ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 The host machine will always get the first address from the pool while the rest will get assigned to our VMs.
 However, we would like IPs of the VMs to be more predictable, preferably statically assigned.
 That's why we configured a very small address range (20 IPs).
 We can achieve fixed IPs in two ways:
-* turning off DHCP client on VMs and configuring them with static IP (via `cloud-init` configs)
+* turning off DHCP client on VMs and configuring them with static IPs (via `cloud-init` configs)
-* giving VMs static MAC addresses and configuring fixed MAC->IP mapping on the DHCP server.
+* giving VMs predefined MAC addresses and configuring a fixed MAC->IP mapping in the DHCP server.

 We'll choose the second option, as it avoids configuring anything directly on VMs.

+### `dnsmasq`

+A running VM needs a DHCP server and a DNS server in its LAN.
+MacOS takes care of that: when running a VM with `vmnet` based network, it automatically starts its own, built-in implementations of DHCP & DNS servers.
+Unfortunately, these servers are not very customizable.
+While they allow some rudimentary configuration, they lack many features that we are going to need, like DHCP options.

+That's why we'll use [`dnsmasq`](https://en.wikipedia.org/wiki/Dnsmasq) instead.
+If you followed [prerequisites](#prerequisites), you should have it installed already.
+It will serve us both as a DHCP and as a DNS server.

 ### DHCP server configuration

-First, let's assign predictable MAC addresses to our VMs.
+Let's assign predictable MAC addresses to our VMs.
 This is as simple as adding another property to the `-nic` QEMU option.
 Assuming that `vmid` shell variable contains VM ID, it would look like this:

 ```